cupnoodle/fluffyes/24-spotify.md

-# Replicating Spotify's Now Playing UI using Auto Layout
+# Replicating Spotify's Now Playing UI using Auto Layout - Part 1 / 2

 In this post, we will breakdown and analyze the Now Playing screen of Spotify app, and try to replicate it  using Auto Layout.
 This post assume you have some experience working with [Auto Layout](https://fluffy.es/making-sense-of-auto-layout/).

-The playback button icons used in this post are from [Font Awesome](https://fontawesome.com).
+The playback button icons used in this post are from [Font Awesome](https://fontawesome.com), you can use [fa2png.io](http://fa2png.io) to generate .png images from the font awesome icons.